- What is Decision-Making Responsibility?

-In most cases if the other parent has custody or access, you cannot take the child outside Canada without the other parent’s permission.
-That means if you want to travel with your child, you will need the custody Order and a letter from the other parent that gives permission for the child to leave Canada.
+In most cases if the other parent has decision making-responsibility or parenting time, you cannot take the child outside Canada without the other parent’s permission.
+That means if you want to travel with your child, you will need to have your agreement outlining the parenting-time and a letter of consent from the other parent that gives permission for the child to leave Canada.
 The letter should be notarized by a lawyer.

 Sometimes, one parent takes the child outside Canada without the other parent’s permission.
 This is very serious.
 This is called child abduction.
 Child abduction is a serious crime in Canada.

-There is no way to make absolutely sure your child is never taken outside of Canada without your permission, but there are some things you can do to help protect your child.
-Make sure that the custody Order or agreement:
+There is no way to be absolutely sure your child is never taken outside of Canada without your permission, but there are some things you can do to help protect your child.
+Make sure that your parenting time Order or agreement:

 - is as clear and detailed as possible;

 - specifically says that the child cannot travel outside of Canada without your permission.

 The Order can also say that you or the Court must keep the child’s passport or the other parent’s passport.